adrianmachadodev/rick-and-morty-astro/README.md

 ## About this project
 Currently, I'm learning Astro Framework.
 I used TailwindCSS for the styles of each component.
 I used routes, reusables components.
-It's a little project and I will upload the next updates.
+It's a little project and I will upload and share the next updates.